zriyansh/signoz.io/docs/instrumentation/ruby-on-rails.md

 - `<service_name>` : Name of service.
 For example, `sampleRailsApp`

-In case you have OtelCollector Agent in different VM, replace localhost:4317 with `<IP Address of the VM>:4317`.
+In case you have OtelCollector Agent in different VM, replace localhost:4318 with `<IP Address of the VM>:4318`.

 ## Tutorials
 Here's a [tutorial](https://signoz.io/blog/opentelemetry-ruby/) with step by step guide on how to install SigNoz and start monitoring a sample Ruby on Rails app.

-Here's a <a href = "https://medium.com/@leunardus.vederis714/monitor-your-ruby-on-rails-app-using-signoz-opentelemetry-b59578f3b252" rel="noopener noreferrer nofollow" target="_blank" >detailed guide</a> published by our community member Vederis on how to monitor your Ruby on Rails application with OpenTelemetry and SigNoz.

 ## Sample Ruby on Rails application
 We have included a sample Ruby on Rails application with README.md at [Sample Rails App Github Repo.](https://github.com/SigNoz/sample-rails-app)

 Feel free to use this repo to test out OpenTelemetry instrumentation and how to send telemetry data to SigNoz.

 <InstrumentationFAQ />